idontknowwhatimdoing/dotfiles/README.md

 ### pre-setup.sh
 Installs all dependencies listed in pkglist.txt with pacman (and yay) as well as [Fira Mono Nerd Font](https://www.nerdfonts.com/font-downloads) and creates the config directories.

-It is designed to be used after a fresh arch install so you most likely don't need to use it, but if you do:
+It is designed to be used after a fresh Arch install so you most likely don't need to use it, but if you do:
 ```
 ./pre-setup.sh
 ```
-(requires sudo and git to be installed)
+(requires sudo and git to be installed and a non root user to be set up)

 ### set-theme.sh
 Sets the theme (found in the themes directory) by linking all config files to their respective config folders.